 Large Group Presentations (L) (These presentations will be assigned to students) L-1 Endangered Species & C.I.T.E.S.
-Trade in Wildlife Michael Muehlbauer, Supervisory Wildlife Inspector for Upstate New York, U.S. Fish and Wildlife Service, Office of Law Enforcement The importation and exportation of wildlife and endangered species is regulated by the USFWS's law enforcement.
+Trade in Wildlife Michael Muehlbauer, Supervisory Wildlife Inspector for Upstate New York, U.S. Fish and Wildlife Service, Office of Law Enforcement The importation and exportation of wildlife and endangered species is regulated by the USFWS's law enforcement division.
 Buffalo is an international border port where inspectors are responsible for monitoring the international wildlife trade.
 A video, PowerPoint and display materials will add to this session.
 L-2 The Real Science Behind CSI: Applied Forensic Science Dr. Ted Yeshion, Professor, Department of Criminal Justice & Criminalistics, Gannon University An overview of a typical crime laboratory and the responsibilities for each section will be explored.
 With a focus on evidence, discussions will include a definition of forensic science, Locard's Exchange Principle, how different scientific disciplines integrate to assist investigators in resolving inquiries of a legal nature, and the importance of crime scene reconstruction.
 The role of the forensic scientist as an expert witness will also be discussed.
-L-3 A Sexually Transmitted Infections: The Gift that Keeps Giving Beverly Roe, Professor, Erie Community College, South Campus This informative program will provide an overview of both the common and uncommon sexually transmitted infections that young adults should be aware of.
+L-3 Sexually Transmitted Infections: The Gift that Keeps Giving Beverly Roe PhD, Professor/Biology Department Chair, Erie Community College This informative program will provide an overview of both the common and uncommon sexually transmitted infections that young adults should be aware of.
+PLEASE NOTE: Material presented in this lecture is sexually explicit and may be of concern to some students and/or their parents.
+If that is the case, a student should notify their teacher immediately and every effort will be made to prevent that student's attendance at this presentation.
 L-4 Penguins: Some like it Hot!